-Pre-Application Meeting: Applicants are strongly encouraged to attend a NOFA preapplication meeting to be held on Friday, August 11th at 1:00 p.m. at City Hall, Hearing Room 3.
+Pre-Application Meeting: Applicants are strongly encouraged to attend a NOFA preapplication meeting to be held on Friday, August 11th at 1:00 p.m. at City Hall, Hearing Room 4.

 Environmental Review: If you are seeking readiness points for the first round of tax credits, please notify staff and start the NEPA process early.
-You should assume that, if funded, your project will receive HOME funds and therefore will require NEPA review.

 California Environmental Quality Act (CEQA) review must also be completed before a project's funding commitment can be finalized; see the Program Description, Environmental Review and Assessment, for more information.
-Staff expects to go to Council with funding recommendations in December 2017, and CEQA determination must be completed November 1, 2017 in order to be recommended for funding.
+Staff expects to go to Council with funding recommendations in December, 2017, and CEQA determination must be completed by November 1, 2017 in order to be recommended for funding.